Start a conversation

 The trail is wide and well marked.
 Although, you gain more elevation on this trail compared to Huayna Picchu, but the climb is gradual and steady.
 Therefore, you can look forward to a little less challenging climb, that’s more family friendly, especially if you are travelling with young adults.
 As you slowly gain altitude, the views of Machu Picchu and the surrounding mountains become ever-more impressive.
 There are several views and rest points along the way.

 As the trail gets closer to the base of Machu Picchu Mountain, the steps become steeper, narrower and more challenging.
 Winding on for another 30 minutes or so, the trail passes through a stone gateway, before following a narrow mountain ridge to the summit.
 There are about 1600 Inca steps to navigate, and climbing steps is never easy.
 A small round hut provides shelter and seating, whilst the view point (a few more yards on) offers awe-inspiring views of Machu Picchu, Huayna Picchu and Putucusi Mountains.
-Also, at the summit, the clouds usually settle just below the mountain, giving you the most magical views.
+At the summit, the clouds usually settle just below the mountain, giving you the most magical views.

 Difficulty